FRIGHT FEST 2019 : New Jersey's Most Terrifying Halloween Event

 If you get lost, no one can hear you scream!

-Only the bravest of souls date to enter our haunted mazes.
+Only the bravest of souls dare to enter our haunted mazes.
 You'll be blindsided by darkness as you find your way through the labyrinth all while being hunted -- never knowing what is around the next corner.
 Are you ready to face your worst fears?

 There is no "leisurely stroll" during Fright Fest.
 Terror isn't confined to Haunted Attractions.
 The ghouls have spread into the streets to "greet" you as you make your way to your next fright.
 There are zombies and ghouls lurking in every corner just waiting for you.
 Stay Alert!